Uruguayan Air Force Flight 571

 During the 72 days following the crash, the survivors suffered from extreme hardships, including sub-zero temperatures, exposure, starvation, and an avalanche, which led to the deaths of 13 more passengers.
 The remaining passengers resorted to eating the flesh of those who died in order to survive.
 Of the 19 team members on the flight, seven of the rugby players survived the ordeal; 11 players and the team physician perished.

-Convinced that they would die if they did not seek help, two survivors, Nando Parrado and Roberto Canessa, set out across the mountains on 12 December.
-Using only materials found in the aircraft wreck, they climbed for three days 839 m from the crash site up 30-to-60 degree slopes to a 14,774 ft ridge to the west of the summit of Mount Seler.
-From there they trekked 33.5 mi for seven more days into Chile before finding help.
+Convinced that they would die if they did not seek help, Nando Parrado, Antonio "Tintin" Vizintín, and Roberto Canessa, set out across the mountains on 12 December.
+After three days, Tintin was sent back to the fuselage so that Parrado and Canessa could make the food last during their search for help.
+After nine days, they spotted Sergio Catalán on horseback, thus ending their trek.
 On 22 and 23 December 1972, two-and-a-half months after the crash, the remaining 14 survivors were rescued.
 Their survival made worldwide news.

 The story of the "Andes flight disaster" is depicted in the 1993 English-language film Alive and the 2023 Spanish-language film Society of the Snow.